-If your audience finds your message irrelevant, or struggles to see the relevance, they’ll likely tune it out.
+If your audience finds your message irrelevant or struggles to see the relevance, they’ll likely tune it out.
 To avoid this, we need to make sure we’ve taken time to create audience hunger before we present truths and solutions.
-We want our listener so anxious for whatever we have to say, they’re totally engaged to our every line.
+We want our listeners so anxious for whatever we have to say, they’re totally engaged with our every line.
 Otherwise, our words, no matter how eloquent or pithy, will land on dulled ears.

 Here are some ways speakers can build audience-captivating tension into their presentations.

 1. Begin with a story rather than thesis paragraph or personal introduction.

 We’ve all heard the advice, “Say what you want to say, say it, then say what you said.”
 In other words, begin with a concise outline or road map for your paper or talk.

 There are a few problems with this method.
 First, it’s similar to giving away a punch-line before developing a joke.
 Second, it often fails to develop audience trust, and we cannot reach an untrusting heart.
 Third, it doesn’t captivate.

 Stories are powerful connection tools.
 Science has shown they create what’s called “brain coupling” between the audience and speaker.
 In other words, the listener grows deeply “in sync” with the presenter and presentation.
 Two areas in their brain light up: The language processing centers and their sensory cortex.
 In other words, it’s as if they aren’t just listening but are experiencing the expressed events themselves.

 Stories, when told with transparency and authenticity, are also some of the best ways to build audience trust.
 Our listeners want to know we ourselves have struggled in an area before they’ll listen to our solutions.
 This impresses them, and unites us to them, much more effectively than all our achievements and credentials.